MA000009

 12.9 Competency-based progression

-(b) Apprentice rates an apprentice will be paid at the relevant wage rate for the next stage of their apprenticeship if:
+(a) For the purpose of competency-based wage progression in 19—Apprentice rates an apprentice will be paid at the relevant wage rate for the next stage of their apprenticeship if:

-(ii) Apprentice rates for that stage of the apprenticeship.
+(i) competency has been achieved in the relevant proportion of the total units of competency specified in clause 19—Apprentice rates for that stage of the apprenticeship.
 The units of competency which are included in the relevant proportion must be consistent with any requirements in the training plan; and

-(iii) any requirements of the relevant State/Territory apprenticeship authority and any additional requirements of the relevant training package with respect to the demonstration of competency and any minimum necessary work experience requirements are met; and
+(ii) any requirements of the relevant State/Territory apprenticeship authority and any additional requirements of the relevant training package with respect to the demonstration of competency and any minimum necessary work experience requirements are met; and

-(iv) either:
+(iii) either:

 (A) the Registered Training Organisation (RTO), the employer and the apprentice agree that the abovementioned requirements have been met; or